Retail digital performance event recap: Key insights from IBM & Catchpoint

 How do you handle third-party failures?

-- Use circuit breakers to fail fast (e.g., silently drop broken product searches).
+- Use circuit breakers to fail fast (for example, silently drop broken product searches).

 - Monitor globally, not just from our data center's backyard.